-Natalia Ramondo is an assistant professor of economics at the School.
+Natalia Ramondo is an associate professor of economics at the School.
 Her research interests are in international trade with a particular emphasis on the behavior of multinational firms.

 She explores the determinants of multinational activities as well as their effects on the receiving countries.
 Recently, she has focused on the formation of global supply chains.

 For more information, please visit Natalia Ramondo’s personal site.

 Education and CVPh.D., Economics, University of Chicago, 2006

 B.A., Economics, Universidad de Buenos Aires, 1997